chadwhitacre/openpath/_posts/2024-10-14-leadership-and-power-in-open-source.md

 ## P.S.
 Yay For More Emotional Bandwidth

-By the way, I love that we're finally learning to do this, to move conversations from text-based online communication, which has low emotional bandwidth, to podcasts and video calls, which have higher emotional bandwidth.
+By the way, I love that we're finally learning to move conversations from text-based online communication, which has low emotional bandwidth, to podcasts and video calls, which have higher emotional bandwidth.
 Just the other week I did two of these, with [Peer Richelsen](https://x.com/chadwhitacre_/status/1839348202660638802) and with [Pete from Hugging Face](https://www.youtube.com/watch?v=QdUfB-hBoqk).
 I first experienced the power of this practice [back in 2013, with